Brothers Grimm Article

 7. The Brothers Grimm edited out all hints of sexuality

-All hints of sexuality or something happening before marriage was edited out of the fairy tales.
+All hints of sexuality or something happening before marriage were edited from the fairy tales.

 Was it the Grimm’s prudence?
 Was it the Zeitgeist?
 Or was it simply a commercial instinct to make the fairy tales more safe and attractive as children’s literature?

-Example: In the notes of the Brothers Grimm of the ‘The Frog Prince’, the frog turns into a handsome prince and immediately dives into the bed with the princess.
+Example: In the notes of the Brothers Grimm of ‘The Frog Prince,’ the frog turns into a handsome prince and immediately dives into the bed with the princess.
 Ooh La La!

-However in the last edition, he immediately is her by father blessed companion for life ánd it is explicitly stated that ‘they went to sleep’.
-No cuddling times there.
+However, in the last edition, he immediately becomes her blessed companion for life, and it is explicitly stated that ‘they went to sleep.’
+There were no cuddling times there.

 8. The Brothers Grimm changed mothers into stepmothers